romanfedyniak/pparser/README.md

 ```cpp
 Parser::Parser(std::string_view src);
 ```
 Constructor.
-Accepts a sequence of characters to be parsed
+Accepts a sequence of characters to be parsed.

 ```cpp
 Parser::Result Parser::parse();
 ```
 Initiates parsing.
-The return type depends on the root rule; it can be either `bool` or the type specified in the `%type` directive wrapped in `std::optional`
+The return type depends on the root rule; it can be either `bool` or the type specified in the `%type` directive wrapped in `std::optional`.

 ## License
 [MIT](LICENSE)